RichardLitt/standard-readme/spec.md

 **Status:** Optional.

 **Requirements:**
-- Does not require its own title.
+- Must not have its own title.
 - Must link to local image in current repository.
 - Must appear directly after the title.